Polish Citizenship Through Your Great-Grandparent

 For parent-generation and grandparent-generation claims, many applicants succeed DIY with careful documentation.
 At the great-grandparent level, four factors push the calculation in favor of attorney involvement:

-• Military Paradox specificity.
-The favorable 1920 Act reasoning and the unfavorable Art.
-11(2) 1962 Act reasoning both require precise documentary support.
+- Military Paradox specificity.
+The 1920 Act reasoning rests on the ancestor being subject to the active military service obligation, which requires precise documentary support and is a contested question.
 Attorneys draft the legal brief that ties the documents to the applicable provision.

-• Zwolnienie verification.
-Confirming the absence of a zwolnienie at the Archiwum Akt Nowych for each intermediate ancestor is a records-search task that benefits from local representation in Warsaw.
+- Verifying no change-of-citizenship permission.
+Confirming the absence of a zezwolenie na zmianę obywatelstwa at the Archiwum Akt Nowych for each intermediate ancestor is a records-search task that benefits from local representation in Warsaw.

-• Kresy and pre-1918 ancestry.
-If your great-grandparent was from Kresy or emigrated before November 1918, the threshold question — did they ever acquire Polish citizenship — requires legal opinion before documents are gathered.
+- Kresy and pre-1920 ancestry.
+If your great-grandparent was from Kresy or emigrated before 31 January 1920, the threshold question — did they ever acquire Polish citizenship — requires legal opinion before documents are gathered.

 An attorney does not file the application for you in a way the consulate sees — you still submit through the consulate — but the legal memorandum included in the package shapes how the Masovian Voivode reads the record.